-10. CONTINGENCIES
+11. CONTINGENCIES

-The Company presently is involved in the following legal action and from time to time may be subject to various pending or threatened legal actions and proceedings, including those that arise in the ordinary course of its business.
+The Company presently is not involved in any legal action, however, from time to time may be subject to various pending or threatened legal actions and proceedings, including those that arise in the ordinary course of its business.
 Such matters are subject to many uncertainties and to outcomes that are not predictable with assurance and that may not be known for extended periods of time.
 The Company records a liability in its financial statements for costs related to claims, including future legal costs, settlements and judgments, where the Company has assessed that a loss is probable and an amount can be reasonably estimated.

 On July 1, 2009, a putative shareholder class action lawsuit concerning the Company's then proposed merger with Cell Genesys was filed in California Superior Court in San Mateo County naming Cell Genesys, its officers and directors, and the Company as defendants.
 On July 6, 2009, a second putative shareholder class action lawsuit naming the same parties and containing essentially identical allegations was filed in California Superior Court in San Mateo County.
-On July 8, 2009, a third putative shareholder class action lawsuit was filed in California Superior Court in San Mateo County, which also named the same parties and contained essentially identical allegations as the two prior lawsuits.
-On July 15, 2009, the Court consolidated these three lawsuits into one action and appointed interim lead counsel.
+On July 8, 2009, a third putative counsel.
 On August 13, 2009, plaintiffs filed a consolidated class action complaint alleging that defendants breached their fiduciary duties and/or aided and abetted the breach of fiduciary duties owed to Cell Genesys stockholders in connection with the then proposed merger, including by failing to engage in a fair sales process, failing to obtain a fair price for the sale of Cell Genesys, and failing to provide Cell Genesys stockholders with material information regarding the merger.
 Plaintiffs sought an order certifying the lawsuit as a class action, injunctive relief to enjoin the merger or, in the event the then pending merger was completed, a rescission of the merger or rescissory damages.
 Plaintiffs further sought an accounting for all damages and an award of attorneys' fees and costs.

 Solely to avoid the costs, risks and uncertainties inherent in litigation, on September 18, 2009, the Company and Cell Genesys entered into a memorandum of understanding with plaintiffs' counsel in the San Mateo County action pursuant to which the Company, Cell Genesys, the other named defendants and the plaintiffs agreed to settle the lawsuits subject to court approval.
-If the Court approves the settlement, the lawsuits will be dismissed with prejudice.
-Pursuant to the memorandum of understanding, Cell Genesys agreed to pay to plaintiffs' counsel an amount not more than \$240,000 as is approved by Court order for plaintiffs' attorneys' fees, costs and expenses in the San Mateo County action and to make additional disclosures in a current report on Form 8-K, without admitting in any way that the certain disclosures are material or otherwise required by law.
-Cell Genesys filed the Form 8-K on

-September 21, 2009.
 Pursuant to the memorandum of understanding, plaintiffs' counsel conducted confirmatory discovery to confirm the fairness and adequacy of the settlement.
 The parties filed a stipulation of settlement with the Court and moved the Court for preliminary approval of the settlement, which was granted.
 Pursuant to the Preliminary Approval Order of Class Action Settlement dated April 1, 2010, notice of the settlement was provided to all persons or entities of record who bought or held shares of Cell Genesys common stock between June 30, 2009 and October 14, 2009.
-The Court set a hearing to consider final approval of the settlement on June 9, 2010.
-During the June 9, 2010 hearing, the Court will consider any properly asserted objections to the settlement and rule whether final judgment will be entered under the terms of the parties stipulated settlement and all claims dismissed with prejudice.
-The Company assumed Cell Genesys's rights and obligations relative to this lawsuit as a result of its merger with Cell Genesys, and accordingly has recorded a liability of \$240,000 for the potential settlement.
-The Company believes that the resolution of this matter will not have a material impact on its financial position, cash flows or results of operations.
+On June 9, 2010, the Court approved the settlement, including a payment to the plaintiffs' counsel of \$240,000 in attorneys' fees and costs, and dismissed all claims with prejudice pursuant to the parties' stipulation.
+The Company recorded a liability of \$240,000 during 2009 and paid the \$240,000 required under the terms of the settlement during the second quarter of 2010.